 The majority of supplemental essays change each year and do not release until August 1.
 Avoid writing your essays prior to August 1 of the year you apply for college!
 You want to wait until after that date so you have the most recent essay topics for that application cycle.

-Tip 8: Add in academic awards.
+Tip 10: Add in academic awards.

 Did you know that you can list up to five academic award achievements on your Common Application?
 You want to bolster this section, so go beyond “I’m on the honor roll” if you can!
 This can help you really distinguish yourself from other applicants in this section.
 The honors section lets you fill up a 100-character count limit (spaces and punctuation count).
-It offers you the opportunity to explain the significance or background details of the academic award.
+It offers you the opportunity to explain the significance or background details of the academic award such as:

-Tip 9: Use the “preview” button.
+Tip 11: Use the “preview” button.

 If you want to go an extra step, look for the “print” button in the bottom right corner.
 You might want to use this button if you feel more comfortable editing from a sheet of paper.

-Tip 10: Look for the green checkmarks.
+Tip 12: Look for the green checkmarks.

-If you feel nervous before you submit the Common App (especially with my warning that you can’t undo items on the Common App!), do not stress.
+If you feel nervous before you submit the Common App (especially with my warning that you cannot undo items on the Common App!), do not stress.
 You will know when you complete all aspects of a specific college’s application because green check marks appear next to each section of the Common App.